Bhagavad Gīta Bhāshya and Tātparya

 "etānyapi tu karmāṇi saṅgaṃ tyaktvā phalāni ca। kartavyānīti me pārtha niścitaṃ matamuttamam।" (18-6)

 “O Partha, but even these acts should be performed without attachment and desire for fruits, as a duty.
-This is my decided view.” - B.G 18.6
+This is my decided and highest view.” - B.G 18.6

 jñānī ca karmāṇi sadoditāni kuryādakāmaḥ satataṃ bhavet। na sarvakarmaṇāṃ tyāgaḥ kasyacid bhavati kvacit। tyāgino yatayopi syuḥ saṅkocād bāhyakarmaṇām।

 Even the knowledgeable must continue to perform the prescribed duties with no desire.
-Abstaining from all action is never possible for anyone.
-By abstaining from external-oriented actions, we consider the ascetics as those who have given up.
+Abstaining from all action is never possible for anyone, anywhere.
+Even those who are renouncers and ascetics only restrict external actions.

 "upadekṣyanti te jñānaṃ jñāninastattvadarśinaḥ।"